abharms/ngx-dropdown-menu-search/README.md

                     }
         ]

-        //pass a pre-defined selected option to the dropdown this.selectedOption = 'my selected option';
+        //pass a pre-defined selected option to the dropdown (optional) this.selectedOption = 'my selected option';
+    }

+    public onDropdownOptionSelect(option: NameAndId): void {
+        this.selectedOption = option;
     }

 }